This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-Refrigerating Pork Chops: Store fresh pork chops in the refrigerator for 3-4 days.
-Always check the sell-by date and use them before that time.
+Refrigerating.
+Store a fresh pork chop in the refrigerator for 3-4 days.
+Check the sell-by date on the package and use it before that date.

 How To Bake One Pork Chop

 1. Preheat your oven to 400°F (200°C).
-Line a small baking sheet with foil or parchment paper and lightly grease it.
+Line a rimmed baking sheet with parchment paper or foil and lightly grease it.

 2. Rub olive oil evenly over both sides of the pork chop.

-3. In a small bowl, mix the salt, smoked paprika, garlic powder, and black pepper.
+3. In a small bowl, mix the smoked paprika, garlic powder, kosher salt, and black pepper.
 Sprinkle the seasoning blend on both sides of the pork chop.

-1. Remove the pork chop from the oven, cover it with foil, and let it rest for 10 minutes before serving.
+2. Remove the pork chop from the oven, cover loosely with foil, and let it rest for 10 minutes before serving.
+This lets the juices redistribute so every slice stays moist.

 Expert Tips